CodeQualityCoach/DesignPatternCleanCode/docs/slides/90_Clearer-Code-Refactoring.md

 * Move method to class
 * Extract interface
 * Inject class through interface into using class
-* Use default implementation to avoid breakting changes
+* Use default implementation to avoid breakting changes (no command changed!)